eunikehp/eunikehp/README.md

 # 🙋‍♀️ Hi, I'm Eunike

+I am a recent Nucamp Full Stack Web and Mobile Bootcamp graduate who diving into web tech.
 I love seeing the big picture and always keeping user experiences and interfaces in mind.
+I taught myself to code out of a love for technology.  <br/><br/><strong>My journey? </strong> I have a background in finance.
+I'm eager to learn and grow in front-end development and would like to find a job that can develop me even more.
 My strong analytical and problem-solving skills developed through experience in finance.
-I taught myself to code out of a love for technology.
-I followed Nucamp Coding Bootcamp, and have finished the program.
-Now, I'm eager to learn and grow in front-end development and would like to find a job that can develop me even more.
-Some technologies I enjoy working with include JavaScript, HTML,CSS, ReactJS, Redux, and React Native.
-I believe in clear communication and teamwork to deliver outstanding results.
+I believe in clear communication and teamwork to deliver outstanding results. <br/><br/> Some technologies I enjoy working with include JavaScript, HTML, CSS, ReactJS, Redux, and React Native.
+I am currently improving on VueJs, NodeJs, and more!
 My goal is to write clean, strong, and safe code for a great user experience.

 <!--
 ## About me